 - (a) Unique report number - (b) The date the breach was reported to Inscyte - (c) The name of the person(s) reporting the breach - (d) The name of the author(s) of the report (investigators) - (e) The date/time of the breach incident (or estimate thereof) - (f) The evidence of breach (what lead to the discovery of breach) - (g) The nature/source of the personal health information involved - (h) The amount of personal health information involved (or estimate thereof) - (i) The format of the personal health information (paper, media, etc.) - (j) The location of the personal health information - (k) The nature of the breach (or potential breach) categorized as one or more of: - a.
 Inappropriate collection/receipt of personal health information - b.
 Inappropriate use of personal health information - c.
 Inappropriate disclosure of personal health information - d.
 Inappropriate retention of personal health information - e.
 Inappropriate disposal of personal health information - f.
 Failure to follow prescribed policies and/or procedures - g.
-Failure to adhere to contractual terms and conditions - (I) Who perpetrated the breach (internal/external) - (m) The motivation/cause for the breach (e.g. accidental, purposeful) - (n) The mechanism of the breach (i.e. method, process failure, etc.) - (o) Containment procedures taken and dates (what was done to contain the breach) - (p) Likelihood of disclosure of personal health information to unauthorized parties - (q) List of parties and personnel contacted/notified - (r) Indication if affected persons were contacted (names & dates) - (s) Indication if IPC was contacted (date) - (t) Remedial actions taken and recommendations for mitigating strategies - (u) Privacy Officer sign-off and date activities to appropriate personnel.
+Failure to adhere to contractual terms and conditions - (I) Who perpetrated the breach (internal/external) - (m) The motivation/cause for the breach (e.g. accidental, purposeful) - (n) The mechanism of the breach (i.e. method, process failure, etc.) - (o) Containment procedures taken and dates (what was done to contain the breach) - (p) Likelihood of disclosure of personal health information to unauthorized parties

+- (q) List of parties and personnel contacted/notified - (r) Indication if affected persons were contacted (names & dates) - (s) Indication if IPC was contacted (date) - (t) Remedial actions taken and recommendations for mitigating strategies - (u) Privacy Officer sign-off and date

+It is the responsibility of the Privacy Officer to ensure that a Privacy Breach Report is initiated in all cases within five (5) business days of receiving notification, and to delegate investigation activities to appropriate personnel.
 It is the responsibility of the Privacy Officer to ensure that all breaches are investigated and that reports are completed in a reasonable time frame.
 It is the responsibility of the Privacy Officer to sign-off and approve of Privacy Breach Reports and resulting recommendations for mitigating strategies to prevent similar breaches from occurring in the future.
 The policies further state that the Privacy Breach Report provides the contact information of the Privacy Officer.